SaraMorsy/Fair/README.md

-# ELIXIR-UK FAIR in Life Sciences Course
+# ELIXIR-UK DaSH FAIR in Life Sciences Course

 This short online course caters for learners working with Life Science data and provides the necessary know-how to make data FAIR.